bitpay/bitcore-website/src/guides/i-made-this/i-made-this.md

 ```

 ### Extending your Bitcore node with a custom service
-Before continuing with this section, please review the basics of custom Bitcore services [here]().

 To create your custom Bitcore timestamping service, create a new `stampingservice` directory in your project root: